Thinking that the college of one's choice is not affordable; looking only at the sticker price of a college.

 Believing you must pay the full balance before school starts.
 At BVU you will have the opportunity to enroll in an interest-free payment plan that spreads your out-of-pocket expense over (up to) twelve months.

 Hoping there will be no sacrifice needed in the family's upcoming standard of living.
-College will cost something, but financial aid is designed to allow you to make college affordable.
+Other than buying a home, paying for college will be one of the biggest expenses a family will face.
+Financial aid is designed to help you make college affordable.

 Thinking that financial assistance is automatically renewable each year.
 Ask for clear directions regarding what must be done to renew each aid component.
 Some financial assistance is renewable based on cumulative grade point average, financial need, participation in co-curricular activities, etc.